 Instead, NPD works effectively in family SMEs with a re-design conducive to the particular structure and forms of management involved, for example, by keeping team members working within their own areas or departments, only contributing part-time to innovation projects.
 Instead of financial incentives, focus on how involvement in innovation schemes can bring a sense of personal satisfaction and opportunities for creativity.
 The companies we studied that adopted these kinds of approaches experienced NPD advantages by leveraging the particular strengths of family firms, the strong interpersonal bonds and stocks of shared knowledge.
 Similarly, in traditional NPD, project leaders have a key role in developing a vision, managing the programme and acting as the project champion.
 In family SMEs a single project leader can seldom handle all of them, because those who excel in managerial and technical skills aren’t likely to also have the necessary authority to be the lead champion, and vice versa.
 In our study the group of firms that saw the best NPD results adapted their programme design to take into account this challenge: separating the leadership and championing roles, and assigning the former to external (non-family) professionals and the latter to family managers.
 In this way they could compensate for any skill gaps and combine external support with the political clout and positive reputation of family members.

 The important insight our study found is the rules are there to be broken.
 Evidence suggests that the careful planning of assorted professionals in non-family firms can’t always compete with the urgent motivation in family firms, a sense of personal mission and an ability to be free spirited when it comes to taking risks.

-Dr Josip Kotlar is Associate Professor (Senior Lecturer) in the Department of Entrepreneurship, Strategy and Innovation at Lancaster University Management School.
+Professor Josip Kotlar is Associate Professor of Family Business in the Department of Entrepreneurship, Strategy and Innovation at Lancaster University Management School.
 He co-directs the LUMS Centre for Family Business, working on research, business engagement and executive education programs for family business owners and managers.